 Rectifying breaches of the Code

 - The Panel has also used its exemption power to grant individual exemptions which effectively enable retrospective shareholder approval of transactions which contravened the Code.
-An example of this was the exemption granted by the Panel for the benefit of the Fulton family in respect of shareholdings by the various family members in Fulton Hogan Limited.
+The Takeovers Code (Fulton Hogan Limited) Exemption Notice 2007 was granted by the Panel for the benefit of the Fulton family in respect of shareholdings by the various family members in Fulton Hogan Limited.
 Between September 2001 and July 2007, a number of transactions took place between members of the Fulton family and their associates.
 While these transfers did not result in an increase in the total voting control held by the Fulton family shareholders, they resulted in each transferee increasing their voting control in circumstances that appeared to have breached the Code.

 - The Panel exempted the past acts of the Fulton family from rule 6(1) on the condition that the past transactions were retrospectively approved by an ordinary resolution of the shareholders of the company.
 The conditions provided for a meeting process similar to that which is required under rules 7(c) and 7(d) of the Code (although no independent adviser’s report was required).
 The conditions ensured that the retrospective approval occurred in a manner that was consistent with the Code.

 - Another example was the Takeovers Code (Rural Equities Limited) Exemption Notice 2020, which was granted by the Panel for the benefit of shareholders associated with H&G Limited (H&G), each of which was related to the Cushing family, in respect of their shareholdings in Rural Equities Limited (REL).

 - H&G was the majority shareholder in REL, an unlisted Code company.
 At all relevant times, H&G held or controlled more than 50% of the voting rights in REL.
 H&G was associated with certain REL shareholders, each of which held or controlled less than 1% of the voting rights in REL.